Most of us spend a great deal of time on the web, particularly on social networking platforms like twitter, facebook and instagram.

 You spend hours on Facebook each day.

-In reality, we probably don’t need to spend more than 30 minutes on Facebook per day, and yet, many of us spend hours on the site, daily, scrolling down our newsfeeds, reading pointless clickbait article or stalking friends’ profiles.
+In reality, we probably don’t need to spend more than 30 minutes on Facebook per day, and yet, many of us spend hours on the site, daily, scrolling down our newsfeeds, doing facebook post, reading pointless clickbait article or stalking friends facebook profile.